markbattistella/motherfudgingproxies.com/proxy/ios.md

  ![](../assets/macOS/image13.jpg)

-The only helpers you can use on iOS devices is using Squid or Charles on another machine, and then point your iOS device to use that as the proxy server.
+## Helpers

-Charles _does_ have an iOS and iPadOS app, but it is only for debugging not forwarding to the main proxy server :disappointed:
+Let's be blunt - any proxy apps on the App Store are only for debugging not forwarding to your corporate proxy servers.

+Apps like `Charles iOS` or `Proxyman iOS` will only let you analyse your iOS network traffic, but don't solve any proxy connection issues :disappointed:

 So in short, you're tied in to native proxy settings.